MintMCP

 4. Docker MCP Gateway

-Docker MCP Gateway leverages Docker's core strength—containerization—to provide zero-learning-curve MCP deployment for container-first platform teams.
-The approach provides production-ready security through familiar Docker patterns.
+Docker MCP Gateway leverages Docker's core strength, containerization, to provide MCP deployment for container-first platform teams.
+The approach provides security isolation through familiar Docker patterns.

 Container-Native Approach

-Container isolation with configurable CPU/memory limits and restricted privileges mitigates command injection vulnerabilities.
-Cryptographically signed container images address supply chain security—a growing concern for platform teams managing third-party MCP servers, including CVE-2025-6514 affecting hundreds of thousands of downloads.
+Container isolation with configurable CPU/memory limits and restricted privileges helps mitigate command injection risks.
+Cryptographically signed container images address supply chain security, a growing concern for platform teams managing third-party MCP servers.
+CVE-2025-6514 affected the mcp-remote npm package and was patched in mcp-remote v0.1.16, underscoring the importance of dependency hygiene around MCP tooling.

 Key Capabilities